FreeCAD/DevelopersHandbook/technical/codesigning.md

   --scopes /subscriptions/OUR_SUBSCRIPTION_ID/resourceGroups/FreeCAD_Code_Signing/providers/Microsoft.CodeSigning/codeSigningAccounts/FreeCAD-Code-Signing \
   --json-auth
 ```
+Here, "FreeCADGitHubActions" is an arbitrary account name being created by the command, and the FPA's subscription ID is "1e441f5e-9283-4984-9b1b-e42f96a7db0f".
 Using that command requires first logging into the appropriate tenant:
 ```
 az login --tenant OUR_TENANT_ID --use-device-code --scope "https://codesigning.azure.net/.default"
 ```
+where our tenant ID is "fa7cd937-4c12-49bd-b500-075147b38022".
 FPA administrators have login access to this account and can authenticate by following the prompts from the login command.
+Note that `--use-device-code` is not the only login option, so administrators are free to use alternative login mechanisms as necessary.

 ### Creating your own signing system